TaniaMalhotra/Blog-site/README.md

 # Blog-site
 To run:
-From terminal type
+From terminal:

-node app.js
+Command --> node app.js
+The site will run on localhost:3000